elewa-academy/elewa-academy.github.io/README.md

 ---
 ## Community

 Our mission is to make learning open and collaborative.
 If you are interested in setting up your own Meetup or study group around this curriculum we would love to help out!
-Get in touch with us and email and we'll get back to within a week:
+Get in touch with us and email and we'll get back to within a week.

 * [Slack](https://join.slack.com/t/elewa-academy/shared_invite/enQtMjk4OTA3OTM1NjIwLTA2ZmQ0NDVhNjQxZWM2NjNhNmMyNmVhZGNhZmJmZTY1OWQ4Nzc0ZTkzZGE3NjdiYTYwYThlNzI3YTg2NGM5MGM)